Documentation Index

 ) -> tuple[int, int]

-Returns: (elevated_count, retrained_count) Example:
+Returns: (elevated_count, retrained_count)

 from workflows import retrain_high_traffic_entities